Oluwafisayomi-P-Folaranmi/spring-web-applications/0x03-basic-e-commerce/0x04-Models/0x02-User_Management/0x03-User_Entity/README.md

 }
 ```

-We have annotated `password` with `JsonProperty.Access.READ_ONLY`.
+We have annotated `password` with `JsonProperty.Access.WRITE_ONLY`.
 The password will be hid whenever we fetch this data from front-end, as we do not want to expose the password.

 We want to choose the `role` of the user from an enum of roles.
 The enum type of roles, `domain/USER_ROLE` may consist: